Hemorrhoids

 External Hemorrhoids

 External hemorrhoids form under the skin around the anus.
-Because the skin in this area contains many pain-sensitive nerves, they can cause:
+Because the skin in this area contains many nerve endings, external hemorrhoids can cause:

 - Pain